Stochastic maximum principle for sub-diffusions and its applications: Introduction

 \section{Introduction}

 This paper is concerned with optimal stochastic controls for stochastic differential equations (SDEs) driven by anomalous sub-diffusions, which are the time change of Brownian motions by inverse subordinators.
-Sub-diffusion is a random process that describe the motion of particles that moves slower than Brownian motion.
-A prototype of anomalous sub-diffusion is Brownian motion time-changed by the inverse of an independent stable subordinator, which is the scaling limit of continuous time random walks with independent identically distributed (i.i.d in abbreviation) waiting times of power law distribution and i.i.d step sizes of finite second moment.
-Anomalous sub-diffusions have been widely used to model many natural systems \cite{KS, MK}, ranging from transport processes in porous media as well as in systems with memory (such as proteins crossing a cell membrane, animals invading a new ecosystem and movement of contaminants in groundwater) to avascular tumor growth.
+Sub-diffusions are random processes that describe the motions of particles that moves slower than Brownian motion.
+They have been widely used to model many natural systems \cite{KS, MK}, ranging from transport processes in porous media as well as in systems with memory to avascular tumor growth.
 Unlike Brownian motion, anomalous sub-diffusion by itself is not a Markov process.

 The study of sub-diffusion is also an active research area in mathematics.
-See, for example, \cite{Meerschaert2004, Meerschaert2014} on sub-diffusion processes as scaling limits of continuous time random walks with heavy tail waiting times and \cite{Baeumer2009, Chen2017} on the link between time fractional equations and the sub-diffusions.
+There are many work on sub-diffusions and the corresponding fractional time differential equations.
+See, for example, \cite{Meerschaert2004, Meerschaert2014} on sub-diffusion processes as scaling limits of continuous time random walks with heavy tail waiting times, \cite{Baeumer2009, Chen2017, CKKW1, CKKW2} on the connections between the sub-diffusions and the time fractional equations and on the estimates of the fundamental solutions, and \cite{Marcin} on some sample path properties of sub-diffusions.
 In this paper we study stochastic control problems for systems driven by anomalous sub-diffusions.
 As one will see from below, it is quite natural to consider such stochastic systems as they can be used to model bear markets in which activities are much slower.
-It seems that this is the first time optimal control problems for systems driven by sub-diffusions have been systematically investigated.

 We now describe the setting and the model in more details.
 Suppose that $S_t$ is a subordinator with drift $\kappa >0$ and L\'evy measure $\nu$; that is, $S_t=\kappa t+ S_t^0$, where $S_t^0$ is a driftless subordinator with L\'evy measure $\nu$.
 Let $ L_t:= \inf\{r>0: S_r >t\}$, $t\geq 0$, be the inverse of $S$.
-The inverse subordinator $L_t$ is continuous in $t$ but stays constant during infinitely many time periods which are resulted from the infinitely many jumps by the subordinator $S_t$ when its L\'evy measure is non-trivial .
+The inverse subordinator $L_t$ is continuous in $t$ but stays constant during infinitely many time periods which are resulted from the infinitely many jumps by the subordinator $S_t$ when its L\'evy measure is non-trivial.
 Clearly, $0\leq L_{t+s} -L_t \leq s/\kappa$ for any for any $t, s>0$.
 So almost surely

 Let $B$ be a Brownian motion independent of $S_t$.
 The sub-diffusion $B_{L_t}$ is a continuous martingale with $\langle B_{L_t} \rangle = L_t$.
 In this paper, we study stochastic optimal control for systems driven by the anomalous sub-diffusion $B_{L_t}$.